MoonlightCapital/MoonlightBot-docs/moderation-commands/clean.md

 ### Options

-* `amount`: The amount of messages you want to clean (The default/maximum amount is 100 messages)
+* `amount`: The amount of messages you want to clean (The default/maximum amount is 100)
 * `user`: The user you want to do delete the messages of
 * `starts-with`: Delete messages that start with this value
 * `ends-with`: Delete messages that end with this value